dive-into-machine-learning/dive-into-machine-learning/README.md

 Post to any of those, and ask for feedback.
 You'll get feedback.
 You'll learn a ton.
 As experts review your work you will learn a lot about the field.
 You'll also be practicing a crucial skill: accepting critical feedback.

-When I read the feedback on my Pull Requests, first I repeat to myself, "I will not get defensive, I will not get defensive, I will not get defensive."
-You may want to do that before you read reviews of your Machine Learning work too.

 ### It's dangerous to go alone, take these!

 **Some recommended bookmarks:**